-Department of Liberal and Professional Studies
+Liberal and Professional Studies Programs

-B.A.
-Liberal Studies - Arts and Sciences
+B.A. in Liberal Studies - Arts and Humanities

-B.S.
-Liberal Studies - Science and Mathematics
+B.S. in Liberal Studies - Science and Mathematics

-B.S.
-Liberal Studies - Professional Studies
+B.S. in Liberal Studies - Professional Studies

-The Liberal Studies program offers student-designed, interdisciplinary majors that provide an alternative to traditional baccalaureate degrees in specific academic areas.
-The Liberal Studies majors are intended to broaden the student's intellectual understanding and professional skills through a well-rounded, yet flexible degree program that combines courses in the areas of science, humanities, behavioral science, and the arts.
+The Liberal Studies - Arts and Humanities and Liberal Studies - Science and Mathematics majors are intended to broaden the student's intellectual understanding and professional skills through a well-rounded, yet flexible degree program that combines courses in the areas of science, humanities, behavioral science, and the arts.
 The result is a curriculum that is suited to the individual student's personal academic and career goals.